 Use powerful storytelling

-Another thing to be mindful of is that some people love numbers instead of visuals.
-If you’re going to present your map to a numbers-driven CEO, there's no need to draw storyboards.
-That's why knowing your audience beforehand is so important in creating the right CJM presentation.
+In any case, the key is to make sure your visuals are relevant.
+You have to support your message rather than detract from it.
+Remember that you should use visuals to enhance your presentation, not replace it.
+For example, some people love numbers instead of visuals.
+So if you’re concerned about presenting customer journey maps to a numbers-driven CEO, there's no need to draw storyboards.
+That's why knowing your audience beforehand is so important in creating a successful CJM presentation.

 Tips on using presentation software

-The best software for presentations will depend partly on your preference and partly on the needs of the presentation.
-You can use a variety of different tools all of which have their own pros and cons.
-Some of these tools include:
+When you think about presenting customer journey maps, you might imagine doing a PowerPoint presentation.
+But don't dismiss other presentation software.
+The best solution for presentations will depend partly on your preference and partly on the needs of the presentation.
+You can use a variety of different tools, all of which have their own pros and cons.

-Use videos, animations, and images that will best help you tell the story to your audience.
+Use videos, animations, and images to tell the story to your audience.
 Don't forget to include snapshots of the CJM too!
 Keep a link handy to an active CJM, which you can reference and explore as needed.

-Lastly, don't forget that UXPressia has Presentation Mode too — you can find it in the top left navigation next to the undo/redo buttons.
+Lastly, don't forget that UXPressia has the Presentation Mode too.
+You can find it in the top left navigation next to the undo/redo buttons.

 Collaborate with participants

-Our last piece of advice for you is to make sure your presentation is interactive.
-Don't just talk.
-Engage with your audience.
-Most presentations are made to educate others.
-Although people learn in different ways, asking them questions is a great way to gauge if your audience understands you.
+Most presentations are made to educate others, to provide some insights.
+Although people learn differently, asking them questions is a great way to gauge if your audience understands you.
 Consider allowing time for brainstorming, discussions, feedback, or any other type of collaboration to strengthen the takeaways from your presentation.

 Roleplay the customer experiences